 It goes without saying that historians will be mulling this particular epoch in American history for some time.
 Disorientated is the best descriptor I could come up with to illustrate the state of mind of many who pride themselves on their abilities to understand and predict trends in culture and society.
 For those of us who learn, write and teach for a living, some learning moments are painful.
 We’d like to avoid those, but it comes with the territory.

 Colleagues and I have had extended conversations over the past weeks.
 Given our penchant for the occasional pessimism, we did contemplate the possibility of the outcome of this election.
 Our knee-jerk predictions were that only if decency and reason failed would such a thing be possible.
-If that happened as we imagined, the questions that we would be left asking would seek to understand how such large swaths of the electorate became so jaded or uniformed as to think this was good?
+If it happened, the question that we would be left asking would seek to understand how such large swaths of the electorate became so jaded or uniformed as to think this was good?
 But we also concluded that such a question might hint of hubris.
 Maybe the question ought to not be informed by an assumption that something is wrong with people who made one choice over another but rather that reasonable persuasion failed because we really didn’t understand where they were coming from.

 Pundits and commentators are just starting to pick through the rubble of this election and piece together what happens and what it means.
 In such cases, it is often easier to grab hold of one explanation — Twitter! racism!
 Brexit!
 James Comey! — and use it as a clothesline to hang the election on and shake it into some semblance of sense.
 But as scholars, we do a disservice to allow for simple or single explanations.
 “Perfect storm” has become a cliche, but I can see a set of elements that had to all be true, that came together, to produce the election we just witnessed: Globalization, economic precarity, and fundamentalist reactionary responses; the rise of the conservative right and its target tactics, especially against the Clintons; backlashes to multiculturalism, diversity, and the election of President Obama; the undoing of the workings and cultural authority of journalism; the alt-right and the undercurrents of social media; the residual fear and anxiety in America after 9/11.
 It is all of these things, and they were all already connected, before candidate Trump emerged.